ConceptualBlending/monster_render_system/README.md

   ]
 }
 ```
+**Important note**: Pleace take for all assets, files, references or external resources case-sensivity into account.

 Markup files
 -------------------
 This file contains individual definitions (based on a type inside the repository) and relation definitions which conntects and move individuals.
 Not each type in the repository is required to use.
 In the following we want to create 4 individuals.
 Two of them are from type *Type2* whereas one is from type *Type3* and the other is *Typpe4*.
 Inside the definitions part we connect some connections points of those defined individuals.